GEOLYTIX/xyz/notes.md

 Gazetteer endpoint - results now returned from multiple datasets.
 Previously - more datasets searched when no results found.

 Gazetteer searchbox - entries have now source label.

+Settings for isolines - now wrapped in expandable group-style container.